 The temporomandibular joint (TMJ) is a hinge-like joint located where your jawbone and skull meet.
 The TMJ allows your jaw to slide up and down, letting you talk, chew, and do all sorts of things with your mouth.

 A TMJ disorder causes pain, stiffness, or lack of mobility in your TMJ, keeping you from using your jaw’s full range of movement.

 Surgery can be used to treat a TMJ disorder if more conservative treatments, such as oral splints or mouthguards, don’t help to reduce the severity of your symptoms.
 For some people, surgery may be necessary to restore full use of their TMJ.

-Read on to learn more about TMJ surgery, including who’s a good candidate, the types of TMJ surgery, and what to expect.
+Read on to learn more about TMJ surgery, including:

 Your doctor may recommend TMJ surgery if: